gopik0921/learning-files/java/java.md

 Single table inheritance is default, and table per class is optional so all JPA vendors may not support it.
 JPA also defines mapped super class concept defined through the @MappedSuperClass annotation.
 A Mapped Super Class is not a persistent class, but allows a common persistable mapping to be defined for its subclasses.

-@Component is a generic stereotype for any Spring-managed component.

-@Repository One of the main uses of this marker is the automatic translation of exceptions using an implementation of PersistenceExceptionTranslator.
-DAO throws a subclass of a HibernateException (if we are using Hibernate), which is a RuntimeException.
-Spring will automatically convert these Hibernate specific Runtime Exceptions to Spring specific exception.

 spring.jpa.properties.javax.persistence.sharedCache.mode=ENABLE_SELECTIVE